centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 <p align=center>
 <img src="images/grokking.png"  style="width:12cm"/>
 </br>
-<i>Figure 4: Grokking on a modular division task </i>
+<i>Figure 4: Grokking on a modular division task.
+Validation accuracy spontaneously increases after a certain number of optimization steps. </i>
 </p>

 Recent work on [interpretability of grokking](#neelnanda) claims grokking is really all about phase changes.
-If one takes a task exhibiting phase changes, limit the data and regularising just enough such that the generalised solution is preferred over the memorised solution, we see grokking only marginally favours the generalising solution over the memorised solution.
-Furthermore, in the modular addition task studied, grokking is the model interpolating smoothly between the memorising and generalising solution, and not just some random walk.
+If one takes a task exhibiting phase changes, limit the data and regularise just enough such that the generalised solution is preferred over the memorised solution, we see grokking.
+Furthermore, in the modular addition task studied, grokking can be interpreted as the model interpolating smoothly between the memorising and generalising solution, and not just some random walk in the reward space.

 ## Instrumental Goals
 Instrumental goals provide reason for us to want to better understand and detect emergent behaviour in future AI systems.
-A concrete example would is self-preservation, which increases the probability any agent is able to accomplish its goals; an agent can't achieve it's goals if it's off or dead.
-We see this manifest in biological creatures and institutions, so should expect powerful future AI systems to also *instrumentally converge* to this goal.
-This jargon is used for goals so useful that it is a likely tendency for various sufficiently advanced agents to attain them.
+Self-preservation is an instrumental goal of many biological creatures, institutions, and so likely also future powerful AI systems.
+It increases the probability any agent is able to accomplish its goals; an agent can't achieve it's goals if it's off or dead.
+A goal like this is said to be *instrumentally convergent* if it's so useful that it is a likely tendency for various sufficiently advanced agents to attain it.
 Other examples include seeking power, cognitive enhancement, and obtaining resources.
+One can imagine these to emerge suddenly if agents obtain the ability to plan suddenly.

 ## Future Work